Kenny-Hui/HK_ATS/README.md

 ; 1 = Apply 70% of the total brake notch when the door is opened doorapplybrake = 1

-; Whether to lock the power notch to 0 when the door is opened ; 0 = The power notch will not be locked when the door is opened ; 1 = The driver can't power the train when the door is opened doorpowerlock = 1
+; Whether to lock the power notch when the door is opened ; 0 = The power notch will not be locked when the door is opened ; 1 = The driver can't power the train when the door is opened doorpowerlock = 1

-; Only unlock the door of where the station platform is ; 0 = door are always unlocked
+; Whether to only unlock the door of where the station platform is ; 0 = door are always unlocked
 ; 1 = door are locked on the side that isn't a station platform station = 1